Diploma in Networking and Systems Security Course Overview

 The Diploma in Networking and Systems Security is designed for learners seeking to develop their knowledge, skills and competence in the area of networking and systems security and is available via Springboard+.
 This special purpose programme designed to produce graduates with the attributes required of a Networking Specialist today and the ability to continue to develop knowledge, skill and competence to remain competitive and employable in an ever-advancing sector.
 Learners will engage with the opportunity to assimilate knowledge within an industry focused learning environment.
 This focus is maintained through the use of many practical sessions including labs and workshops.
 Graduates of this programme should be able to secure professional roles at entry or junior level positions in IT and related industries, and progress to beyond these roles using skills related to those learned in the programme curriculum.
 The graduate will also be well-placed to pursue further academic studies at NFQ level 7 or above.

 The programme utilises a carefully designed programme schedule with modules focused on networking and systems security topics.
-The design and development of modules within this programme were informed by significant industry consultation, particularly from Microsoft and its partner network.
+The design and development of modules within this programme were informed by significant industry consultation.
 The programme comprises of classroom and laboratory learning as well as interactive workshops.
 All of this is carried out within an industry focused environment.
 Industry-initiated real world problems will be provided by industry and used as the context for planning and designing assessment solutions, as well as being an aid for problem solving sessions.
 The incorporated learning from all modules aims to ready learners for industry and/or academic development.

 The Diploma in Networking and Systems Security course aims to provide learners with a progression pathway to professional roles at entry or junior level in networking as well as the option to further their education in the area of networking and systems security.
 It also aims to provide graduates with the ability to advance their IT career by attaining a qualification which enables them to secure industry entry level positions, or further advancement within their current sphere Students on the programme will be provided with an environment conducive with personal development established through the use of peer learning, mentoring and formative feedback, thus allowing them to acquire new knowledge and the ability to seek guidance.
 In addition to the networking and associated technical skills, which will be fostered during the participants studies, transferable skills that will be developed throughout the programme via the varied teaching and assessment methods include: critical analysis, advanced evaluation, self-analysis and personal reflection, problem solving, communication skills, written communication skills, team management and group-work and professionalism.